rssnyder/discord-bartender/README.md

 # discord-bartender
 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2FMr-Schneider%2Fdiscord-bartender%2Fbadge&style=flat)](https://actions-badge.atrox.dev/Mr-Schneider/discord-bartender/goto)

-discord bot to serve drinks and terrible jokes
+discord bot to serve drinks, terrible jokes, and bills with dogecoin

 ## Commands

 ### Order
 ```
-!order
+!order <family> <type or "menu">
 ```
 Order a drink!
 Item will be added to your tab if the purchase is successful.